srjuchenko/srjuchenko/README.md

 - 👀 I’m interested in programming, gaming, tech and football.

-- 🌱 I’m currently learning at H.I.T "Holon Institute of Technology" (computer science)
+- 👨‍🎓 I’m currently learning Computer Science at H.I.T "Holon Institute of Technology".

 - 📫 How to reach me: https://www.linkedin.com/in/sergey-juchenko/.